alextanhongpin/ideas/README.md

 Ensure that one person can only vote once from the device.

-## Reverse Engineer MultiwWorld Testing
+## Reverse Engineer MultiWorld Testing

 Start with a simple bandit experiment, understand the limitation (delayed response).
 Add real-time graphs and intelligent bot to tell you what can be optimized.